framer

 func WithReadUDP() Option

-WithReadUDP configures the reader side for UDP: Datagram (pass-through), BigEndian default.
+WithReadUDP configures the reader side for UDP with Datagram pass-through and BigEndian byte order.

 func WithReadUnix